(Book 2: Hello, Can You Fear Me?)

 As for the ghosts, they seemed to be casually floating about, as blind to the performance as the humans were to them.
 Their colourful, translucent shapes subtly distorted whatever they flew in front of.

 Ravi noticed that other ghosts were following the first.
 One by one, they were vacating the scene, disappearing through the solid rear wall as one might through an open doorway.
 There appeared to be an urgency in the collective act.
-The number of ghosts escaping through the far wall was growing with each plate.
+The number of wisps escaping through the far wall was growing with each plate.

 Ravi was shuffling rapidly through the InstaCopies now.
-As the number of strings increased, the first one pulled out from the wall, bringing with it a ghost that it had tied itself around.
+As the number of cords increased, the first one pulled out from the wall, bringing with it a ghost that it had tied itself around.
 The wisp appeared to be struggling.

 A few more strings pulled out, bringing captives of their own.
 The wisps were being tugged back to somewhere behind the frame, somewhere behind the Captura’s field of view.
 Ravi’s curiosity was piqued, but the first batch of plates ended there.